Matchstic/libGitHubIssues/README.md

 ###REQUIRED: GitHub Application

-To utilise this project, you will first need to create an OAuth2 application for GitHub:
+To utilise this project, you will first need to create an OAuth2 application for GitHub [here](https://github.com/settings/developers); fill in the homepage URL with your website, as it won't be needed for functionality.

-1. Upload the provided github_api_callback.php file to your server somewhere accessible.
-2. Create an application [here](https://github.com/settings/developers), with the option for Authorization callback URL being the URL for said file.

 Make a note of the client ID and secret; you will need these when using this project.

 ###CocoaPods

-Add the following to your Podfile:
+Add

   pod "libGitHubIssues", "~> 0.0.1"

-And execute:

-  pod install
+to your Podfile.

 ###Jailbroken Package